 Software can be installed on a client computer to take advantage of the latest access technology, but you nee to know the security is a really important part of it, your data needs to be safe and with a virtual data room you can store it, secure it and share confidential documents online which is used by lots of industries.

-An Internet user has access to a wide variety of services: electronic mail, file transfer, vast information resources, interest group membership, interactive collaboration, multimedia displays, real-time broadcasting, shopping opportunities, breaking news, and much more.
+Through an internet provider, a user in a household or office gains access to a wide variety of services: electronic mail, file transfer, vast information resources, interest group membership, interactive collaboration, multimedia displays, real-time broadcasting, shopping opportunities, breaking news, and much more.

-The Internet cossists primarily of a variety of access protocols.
+The Internet cosists primarily of a variety of access protocols.
 Many of these protocols feature programs that allow users to search for and retrieve material made available by the protocol.

 COMPONENTS OF THE INTERNET